saadbadreddine/sefactory-fsw-final-project/README.md

 <img src="./readme/title3.svg"/>

-> This design was done on Figma for fine details.
+- This design was done on Figma for fine details.
-> The app follows material guidelines and uses material 3 components which were released alongside Android 12.
+- The app follows material guidelines and uses material 3 components which were released alongside Android 12.
-> The app also uses Android 12 material you dynamic color feature.
+- The app also uses Android 12 material you dynamic color feature.
 A user-generated scheme is derived from a user’s personal wallpaper selection, then Hustle app will reflect color preferences at the individual device level.
-> To learn more about material you please visit: https://m3.material.io/styles/color/dynamic-color/overview
+- To learn more about material you please visit: [Material You dynamic color](https://m3.material.io/styles/color/dynamic-color/overview)

 | Landing      | Home/Search |
 | ------------ | ----------- |